Getting a Shell

 in the boot log.

 Beware that C200 cameras actually have two stages of booting.
-First stage is to verify uboot
+First stage is to verify uboot, kernel and

 The two important variables we are interested in are